gilligan-ees-3310-2020/lab-04-assignment/README.md

 ## Instructions:

 * Accept this assignment.
-* Clone a local copy of the file repository from github to your own computer.
+* Clone a local copy of the file repository from GitHub to your own computer.
 * In your local repository, answer the exercises in the template `lab-04-exercises.Rmd`.
 * When you are done, knit your `.Rmd` files into PDF files.
 * Use git to commit your changes (including the edits to the `.Rmd` files and the new PDF files) to your local git repository.
-* Push the changes from your local git repository to github.
+* Push the changes from your local git repository to GitHub.

   The last changes that you push before the due date (11:59PM Wednesday Feb.
 24) will be graded.
 If you run into difficulty and need extra time, please contact Mr. de Wet or Prof. Gilligan.

-I advise using git to commit changes frequently as you work and push those commits to github.
+I advise using git to commit changes frequently as you work and push those commits to GitHub.

 I also advise knitting your answers frequently to make sure that they knit correctly.